When your Friends ask, “How can you possibly run barefoot?”

 Moving Forward

 Ultimately, running is about moving forward.
 So if nothing else, focus on moving your body (not your feet) forward.
-But do move your feet forward, just don’t make that the focus.
-If you move your body forward, your feet will follow.
+But do move your feet forward, just don’t make that your primary focus.
+If you move your body forward, your feet should follow.

 Gallery